Amber O'Reilly

 Biography

 Amber O’Reilly is a French-Canadian multilingual poet, spoken word artist, playwright and screenwriter from Yellowknife.
 Her first French-language poetry collection Boussole franche is published with Les Éditions du Blé and won the 2021 Prix littéraire Rue-Deschambault.
-Her play Annie et Tom du lundi au vendredi is also published with Les Éditions du Blé.
-Her poetry and critical writing have appeared in several literary magazines, in French and in English.
-She has performed at literary events across Canada.
+Annie et Tom du lundi au vendredi is her first full-length play, published in June 2023 with Les Éditions du Blé.
+In 2021, she produced the play with Winnipeg's Théâtre Cercle Molière as a hybrid film-theatre work directed by Marie-Ève Fontaine.
+The play was read at the 10th Festival à haute voix at Théâtre l'Escaouette in Moncton, and was selected for the 12th Women Playrights International Conference 2022.
+Amber received the 2021 Prix Roland-Mahé for this project.

 O'Reilly's poetry looks at the self, relationships between human beings, the natural world, language, and place.
 Some of her favourite poets include Mario Benedetti, Pablo Neruda, Mary Oliver, and Jennifer Still.